indigo-dc/im-java-api/README.md

 ```
 mvn clean install -DskipTests
 ```
 When the compilation finishes you will have a **target** folder.
 Inside you can find the compiled java classes and the packaged jars.
 The jar **im-java-api-0.0.1-jar-with-dependencies.jar** includes all the libraries needed by the im-java-api and can be used independently.
-The jar **im-java-api-0.0.1.jar** contains only the im-java-api code and needs external libraries to work.
+The jar **im-java-api-0.0.1.jar** contains only the im-java-api compiled code and needs external libraries to work.
 The external libraries needed by the project are specified in the pom.xml

 1.3 CONFIGURATION
 -----------------